Introduction: Understanding the concept of circular economy in the IT industry

 What is circular economy?

-A production and consumption paradigm known as the "" emphasizes sharing, renting, reusing, repairing and recycling old goods for as long as possible.
+A production and consumption paradigm known as the "circular economy" emphasizes sharing, renting, reusing, repairing and recycling old goods for as long as possible.
 The lifecycle of items is extended in this way.
 The standard, linear economic model, which is built on a take-make-consume-throw-away cycle, is disregarded by this.
 This concept depends on a lot of inexpensive, readily available energy and materials.
 The circular economy model aims to create a closed-loop system where products are designed for durability, repairability and recyclability referring to minimizing waste.
 When a product reaches the end of its useful life, recycling helps to keep as many of its components in the local economy as possible.
 These can be productively applied repeatedly, adding more value.

 The IT industry, known for its continuous innovation and technological advancements, plays a significant role in shaping our modern society.
 However, it is also responsible for a substantial resource consumption and waste generation throughout the product lifecycles.
-As a result, there is an urgent need to adopt strategies that promote within this sector.
+As a result, there is an urgent need to adopt strategies that promote sustainability within this sector.
 By embracing the principles of a circular economy, we can minimize environmental impact while simultaneously driving economic growth.
 This approach encourages companies to rethink their product design processes, extend product lifecycles through repair and refurbishment programs.
 In addition, they might also look for promoting recycling initiatives and exploring innovative business models such as leasing or sharing instead of outright ownership.

 There are four stages of asset lifecycle management namely procurement, usage, monitoring and maintenance and decommissioning.